Characteristics of a Business Partnership

 Income Taxes.
 Partnerships, except general professional partnerships, are subject to tax at the rate of 34% (in 1998), 33% (in 1999) and 32% (in 2000 and thereafter) of taxable income.

 Partners' Equity Accounts.
-Accounting for partnerships are much like accounting for sole proprietorships.
+Accounting for partnerships is much like accounting for sole proprietorships.
 The difference lies in the number of the partners' equity accounts.
 Each partner has a capital account and a withdrawal account that serves similar functions as the related accounts for sole proprietorships.

 Advantages and Disadvantages